HardlyDifficult/Tutorials/Homeless.md

  Add a 'Rigidbody2D' component to the spike ball.
  - Create a script **Spawner** under Assets/Code/Compenents/Life and paste the following:

+Add it to an empty parent GameObject named "Character".

 Image sizes: 150, 300, 500, 700.
 Prefer: 300